-Majority voting is also used when deciding things at work, at school, in groups of friends, and even when deciding things on a national scale.
+Majority rule is used to make decisions at work, at school, with a group of friends, or even on a national scale.

-I’m wondering if the majority vote is really useful because it results in the minority’s opinion being ignored.
+I think majority rule is not so good because it results in the minority’s opinion being ignored.

 I don’t think it’s good to have a system that allows the majority to do whatever they want